threader/AltanOS/Readme.md

 * harden.reg 				- ofc
 * pkgs-prep.ps1
 * pref-cnt.ps1
-* schedule-tasks.ps1        - Still not working
+* schedule-tasks.ps1        - Not yet working.
+* wsl-2-debian.ps1			- Not at all asked if executed yet-
+* mouse-config.ps1 			- There is just one item that is enabled atm.

 ## The following packages are installed:
 * VCLibs